 Some sex positions are better than others.
 Here are some you can try:

-Hopefully, we’re stepping into more answers in the future to better understand how our bodies work, especially for women.
+Hopefully, we’re stepping into more answers in the future to understand better how our bodies work, especially for women.
+Discovering yourself through self-play and techniques like Yoni massages can help us unlock and learn what makes us feel good.

 For now, you don’t have to question yourself about what you’re feeling and if that’s real or not.